National Bank of Abu Dhabi protect my information?

 can I do to protect my accounts and personal information?

-First Gulf Bank takes every precaution to keep your accounts and
+National Bank of Abu Dhabi takes every precaution to keep your accounts and

 personal information secure.
 You can also take steps to maintain